 Ibuprofen (Motrin, Advil, etc) is a commonly used painkiller and fever reducer.
-It is the painkiller that I prefer for kids, breastfeeding mothers, and adults who don’t have medical reasons not to use ibuprofen.
+It is the painkiller that I prefer for kids, breastfeeding mothers, and adults who don’t have medical reasons to refrain from using ibuprofen.

 Medical reasons not to take ibuprofen (or to take it with caution) are allergy, gastrointestinal tract conditions, cardiovascular conditions, and kidney conditions.
 That is because ibuprofen is particularly hard on these body systems.
 For a full list of contraindications to ibuprofen use, see this article.